 The "Open" Revolution

 It doesn't end there.
-For example, Eaves recently gave a talk to the Canadian Real Estate Association on disruption, strategies for openness and the future of the real estate industry.
-A sought after speaker, he is frequently invited by everyone from executives to students to speak on issues relating to policy making, strategy and negotiation.
+For example, Eaves served as the first Director of Education at Code for America where he trained all the fellows on how to foster open innovation inside government.
+He also ran the boot camp for the White House Presidential Innovation fellows.
+A sought after speaker, he is frequently invited by everyone from executives to students to speak on issues relating to policy making, strategy, and negotiation in fields ranging from real estate to government to healthcare.

 Open technologies and organizations, which stress transparent information and multi-channel cooperation, have changed the way we live.
 Wikipedia has revolutionized free and public information and Mozilla has opened the internet browser market to true competition.
 Policy expert David Eaves asks—if this approach has proven to be so successful, how come government still operates in a world full of red tape and closed channels?
 In this mind-opening talk, Eaves brings a new perspective to what the government of the future should look like—and why we need to start these changes now.